i-MSCP/plugins/incubator/InstantSSH/README.md

 customers can add by editing the **allowed_ssh_auth_options** option.
 You must note that any authentication option appearing in the the default authentication string must also be specified in the **allowed_ssh_auth_options** option.

-#### Jailed shell
+#### Jailed shells

-Jailed shell allow you to provide SSH access to your customers in a secured and restricted environment from which they cannot out.
+The Jailed shells allow you to provide SSH access to your customers in a secured and restricted environment from which they can theorically not escape.
 It's the preferable way to give an SSH access to an un-trusted customer.

 Several commands can be added into the customers jails by simply adding the needed application sections into the **app_sections configuration option**.
 See the plugin configuration file for further details.

+The default configuration comes with a set of preselected application sections which allow to setup a very restricted jailed shell environment.
+This environment is setup by using busybox which combines tiny versions of many common UNIX utilities into a single small executable.

 ### Requirements